Blog Post View

 Challenges of using Multi-Factor authentication:

 • Cost- Based on the business, implementing an MFA could be costly.
 This is an additional layer of protection and would have an extra cost attached to it.
-Along with implementation cost, support, tech guidelines and training need to be provided which would also have a separate cost.
+Along with implementation cost, support, tech guidelines, and training need to be provided which would also have a separate cost.

-• Usability and Maintenance – In most cases, the password authentication is considered as the basic and there are sets of authentication factors that are implemented as additional.
+• Usability and Maintenance – In most cases, password authentication is considered as the basic and there are sets of authentication factors that are implemented as additional.
 So the user needs to maintain the password as per company policies as well as maintain the other authentication mechanisms.

 • Complexity - In most cases, for small organizations, this is considered complex and requires special technical expertise to handle multi-factor authentication.
 There is complexity in terms of migration, deployment, support, and maintenance.